SalomePlatform/shaper/src/ExchangePlugin/doc/exportFeature.rst

 .. centered::
    **Export property panel**

-In this panel it is necessary to select desirable format of export file.
+In this panel, it is necessary to select desirable format of export file.
 It can be **'BREP, STEP, IGES'** or **'XAO'**.
 In case of first choice the format of exported file will be defined according to file extension.
-File name and path can be defined in **Export file** field.
-It can be typed or browsed with help of **'...'** button which opens **Export file** dialog box:
+The file name and path can be defined in **Export file** field by direct input or browsing with **'...'** button, which opens **Export file** dialog box:

 .. image:: images/ExportFileDlg.png
    :align: center